Individuals with high-functioning cerebral palsy can generally go about their everyday lives with a great deal of independence.

 Generally, when “high-functioning” is used, it will be referring to conditions like depression, anxiety, or autism spectrum disorder.

-If a person is high-functioning, it means that they are able to take care of themselves most of the time without their conditions significantly getting in the way.
+If a person is high-functioning, it means that they are able to take care of themselves most of the time without their conditions significantly getting in the way or limiting them.

 If someone with cerebral palsy is high-functioning, they likely have mild cerebral palsy.